 All non-navigational channel dredging is evaluated under federal and state authorities and any special circumstances are addressed in the permit process, including contamination.
-These programs apply across the state, not just in AOCs.
+These programs apply across the state, not just in AOCs, and as such are not included in the BUI.